isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2043.md

 ---
-title: NetQ Management System - NetQ Management System(include hardware and SMS notification)
+title: Arrowlogic Pte Ltd has been established since 2008 locally in Singapore and we believe in giving utmost value to our customers in terms of both the best product and service.
+We help our clients streamline and optimize their queue.
 permalink: /productivity-solutions-grant/solutionrepo/solution2043
 ---

 ### Description

-Arrowlogic Pte Ltd has been established since 2008 locally in Singapore and we believe in giving utmost value to our customers in terms of both the best product and service.
-We help our clients streamline and optimize their queue.
+200815649D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Arrowlogic20200497_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria